 This program was initially started by Sidney Dekker, and now is directed by the wicked smart Johan BergstrÃ¶m, whose works I’ve tweeted about before.
 As a matter of fact, I was able to convince JB to keynote this year’s Velocity Conference in Santa Clara next month on the topic of risk, and I can’t be more excited for it.

 So why am I all gaga about this program?

 To begin with, I’ve been a huge proponent of learning from other fields of engineering.
 In particular, how other domains perceive failures; with foresight, in hindsight, how they aim to prevent them, detect them, recover from them, and learn from them.

 But I think for me it goes deeper than that.

 As we speak, REG-SCI is open for public comment from the SEC.
-Inside that piece of work are attempts to shore up safeguards and preventative measures that exchanges may have to employ to make themselves less vulnerable to perturbations and disturbances that can result in the next large-scale trading surprises that came with the Flash Crash, the BATS IPO event, and the Knight Capital incident.
+Inside that piece of work is an attempt to shore up safeguards and preventative measures that exchanges may have to employ to make themselves less vulnerable to perturbations and disturbances that can result in the next large-scale trading surprises that came with the Flash Crash, the BATS IPO event, and the Knight Capital incident.

 - How do we design our systems to be resilient?
 Are the traditional approaches still working?
 How will we know when they stop working?